bcantoni/s3data/README.md

 ## Prerequisites

-Only Python 3.6 and up are tested.
-Virtual environment is recommended to make your life easier.
+Python currently-support Python versions are supported.
+See the `unittests.yml` workflow file for the latest.
+A virtual environment is recommended to make your life easier.

 This package is not installed to PyPI but instead can be directly installed from Github: